 Effective July 30, 2013, the Company entered into a collaboration agreement with AstraZeneca AB ("AstraZeneca") for the development and commercialization of roxadustat for the treatment of anemia in the U.S. and all other countries in the world, other than China, not previously licensed under the Astellas Europe and Astellas Japan Agreements ("AstraZeneca U.S./RoW Agreement").
-It also excludes China, which is covered by a separate agreement with AstraZeneca described below.
-Under the terms of the AstraZeneca U.S./RoW Agreement, AstraZeneca agreed to pay upfront, noncontingent, non-refundable and time-based payments, and potential milestone payments, totaling \$1.2 billion.
+China is covered by a separate agreement with AstraZeneca described below.
+Under the terms of the AstraZeneca U.S./RoW Agreement, AstraZeneca agreed to pay upfront, non-contingent, non-refundable and time-based payments, and potential milestone payments, totaling \$1.2 billion.
 AstraZeneca commits to pay the Company tiered royalty payments on AstraZeneca's future net sales (as defined in the agreement) of roxadustat in the low 20% range.
-In addition, the Company is entitled to receive a transfer price for shipment of commercial product based on a percentage of AstraZeneca's net sales (as defined in the agreement) in the low-to mid-single digit range.
+In addition, the Company is entitled to receive a transfer price for shipment of commercial product based on a percentage of AstraZeneca's net sales (as defined in the agreement) in the low- to mid-single digit range.

-The aggregate amount of consideration received under the AstraZeneca U.S./RoW Agreement through March 31, 2023 totaled \$439.0 million, excluding drug product revenue that is discussed separately below.
-While FibroGen and AstraZeneca continue to develop roxadustat in the U.S. for the treatment of anemia in patients with myelodysplastic syndromes, the Company has not been able to agree on a path forward for AstraZeneca to fund further roxadustat development for chronic kidney disease anemia in the U.S. Therefore, the Company does not expect to receive most or all of the remaining AstraZeneca U.S./RoW Agreement milestones from AstraZeneca.
+The aggregate amount of consideration received under the AstraZeneca U.S./RoW Agreement through September 30, 2023 totaled \$439.0 million, excluding drug product revenue that is discussed separately below.
+Based on its current development plans for roxadustat in the U.S., the Company does not expect to receive most or all of the additional potential milestones under the AstraZeneca U.S./RoW Agreement.

 In 2020, the Company entered into a Master Supply Agreement with AstraZeneca under the AstraZeneca U.S./RoW Agreement ("AstraZeneca Master Supply Agreement") to define general forecast, order, supply and payment terms for AstraZeneca to purchase roxadustat bulk drug product from FibroGen in support of commercial supplies.
-The related drug product revenue is described under the Drug Product Revenue section below.
+The related drug product revenue is described under the Drug Product Revenue, Net section below.